-Admission to College for Adults: Associate Degrees and Certificates
+Admission to College for Adults: Associate, Bachelor's Degrees and Certificates

 - If the previous academic record indicates a low cumulative grade point average (GPA), poor performance in certain courses, or recent academic difficulty, the candidate may be asked to provide additional information.
 This may include additional transcripts, responses to written questions, or an interview.

-Admission as an associate degree-seeking student does not guarantee progression into a particular major course sequence for the Associate of Applied Science degree.
-After enrolling as a degree-seeking student, each student must meet requirements for progression into major courses.
-For details, refer to the individual major sections of this catalog or the website of the College for Adults office of admission.
+Admission as a bachelor's or associate degree-seeking student does not guarantee progression into a particular major.
+After enrolling as a degree-seeking student, students must meet the requirements for progression into major courses.
+For details, refer to the individual major sections of this catalog.